 Technical setup requires precision:

-- Put hreflang tags in the
+- Put hreflang tags in the head of each page or in your XML sitemap

 Localizing Content Beyond Translation

-Here’s what effective localization usually includes:
+Here is what effective localization usually includes:

 Enhancing User Experience with Navigation and Language Switchers